 \section{Conclusion}

 In this work, we have bridged the gap between the empirical success of multicalibration gradient boosting and its theoretical foundations.
 While algorithms like \textsc{MCGrad} have been deployed at scale, their dynamic nature -- where predictions recursively define the feature space -- previously lacked rigorous analysis.
-By modeling this process as a deterministic dynamical system, we provided the first convergence guarantees for this class of algorithms in the regression setting.
+By modeling this process as a deterministic dynamical system, we provided the first computational guarantees for this class of algorithms.

-Specifically, we proved that the gap between successive predictions converges to zero at a fundamental rate of $O(1/\sqrt{T})$, ensuring asymptotic multicalibration.
-We showed that under reasonable smoothness assumptions on the weak learners this rate improves to linear convergence, which is also supported by our empirical observation of geometric decay.
+Specifically, we proved that under a vanishing per-round oracle error, the gap between successive predictions converges to zero at a rate of $O(1/\sqrt{T})$, ensuring convergence of empirical multicalibration error to zero (otherwise to a $O(\sqrt{\epsilon})$ noise floor).
+The latter result holds for classification and regression tasks and a class of loss functions satisfying certain natural conditions.
+For regression tasks with squared-error loss, we showed that under smoothness assumptions on the weak learners this rate improves to linear convergence.
 Furthermore, we extended these guarantees to practical variants used in production.
-We showed that relaxed rescaling preserves the fundamental convergence rate while acting as an effective regularizer, and that adaptive rescaling can achieve quadratic convergence rates by optimizing the step size.
-Our experiments on real-world datasets validated these theoretical insights: the prediction gap decays geometrically, and the proposed rescaling strategies successfully mitigate overfitting.
+We showed that relaxed rescaling preserves the fundamental convergence rate and that adaptive rescaling preserves convergence of empirical multicalibration to zero.
+Our experiments on real-world datasets validate our theoretical findings.

-\paragraph{Future Work.} Our results open some future research directions.
-First, while our analysis focuses on the squared-error loss, extending these dynamical system arguments to general convex loss functions (e.g., logistic loss) is a natural next step.
-Second, our current model assumes a boosting oracle that solves the inner loop optimization; a finite-sample analysis that accounts for stochasticity and approximation errors in the weak learner training would further tighten the connection to practice.
-Finally, future work could leverage stability analysis to provide rigorous generalization error bounds for multicalibration boosting methods.
+\paragraph{Limitations and Future Work.} Key limitations include: (A2) breaks down on weak-learner-separable training sets (relevant for log-loss); the linear rate requires Lipschitz $A(f)$, only approximately satisfied by hard-split GBDT ensembles; and our guarantees are training-set only.
+Natural directions include studying tightness of the $O(1/\sqrt{T})$ bound, identifying broader conditions for faster rates, and combining our computational guarantees with uniform-convergence arguments to derive generalization bounds.